 Rogers’ theory defined Nursing as “an art and science that is humanistic and humanitarian.
 It is directed toward the unitary human and is concerned with the nature and direction of human development.
 The goal of nurses is to participate in the process of change.”

-According to Rogers, the Science of Unitary Human Beings contains two dimensions: the science of nursing, which is the knowledge specific to the field of nursing that comes from scientific research; and the art of nursing, which involves using the science of nursing creatively to help better the life of the patient.
+According to Rogers, the Science of Unitary Human Beings contains two dimensions: the science of nursing, which is the knowledge specific to the field of nursing that comes from scientific research; and the art of nursing, which involves using the science of nursing creatively to help better the lives of the patient.

 Human-unitary human beings

 It is the study of unitary, irreducible, indivisible human and environmental fields: people and their world.
-Rogers claims that nursing exists to serve people, and the safe practice of nursing depends on the nature and amount of scientific nursing knowledge the nurse brings to his or her practice
+Rogers claims that nursing exists to serve people, and the safe practice of nursing depends on the nature and amount of scientific nursing knowledge the nurse brings to his or her practice.

 Scope of Nursing